ChiWang/DmpSW/README.md

     5.2  coding file

-        *.hh    header file, all must in directory "include" *.cc    source file, all must in directory "src" The main function for create a command in /path/src/Dmp{AP}Main.cc
+        *.h    header file, all must in directory "include" *.cc    source file, all must in directory "src" The main function for create a command in /path/src/Dmp{AP}Main.cc